JACK RICO

 For more than two decades, I have focused on how Latino culture influences and reshapes American entertainment, who gets to tell those stories, and what those changes mean for Hollywood and Latino audiences.

-Over the years, I've appeared on national television such as NBC’s TODAY, MSNBC, ABC News, VH1, Telemundo and Univision, and I have been quoted by People Magazine, The Washington Post, Bloomberg, People, BuzzFeed News and NBC News.
+Over the years, I have contributed to NBC’s “TODAY,” MSNBC, ABC News, VH1, Telemundo and Univision, and I have been quoted by The Washington Post, Bloomberg, People Magazine, BuzzFeed News and NBC News.

-I am a currently a member of the Television Academy, where I vote for the Emmy Awards, the International Academy of Digital Arts and Sciences, where I serve as a judge for the Webby Awards, the Critics Choice Association, and LEJA (the Latino Entertainment Journalists Association).
+I am currently a member of the Television Academy, where I vote for the Emmy Awards, the International Academy of Digital Arts and Sciences, where I serve as a judge for the Webby Awards, the Critics Choice Association and LEJA, the Latino Entertainment Journalists Association.

 “They say that the best thing in life is to marry the thing you're the best at with the thing you love the most.” - JR